adiachenko/golang-demo/README.md

 )
 ```

-3. Lastly, vendor your dependencies (again):
+3. Vendor all your dependencies:

 ```sh
 docker-compose exec app go mod vendor
 ```

-If you skip steps 2-3, new dependencies will be installed to GOPATH regardless of whether your app is already vendored or not.
-So make sure to follow this to a letter.
+Note that if you skip steps 2-3, new dependencies will be installed to GOPATH (even when your app is already vendored).
+Also, vendoring still relies on the copy of modules in `$GOPATH/pkg/mod`.
+If it's empty, it will start redownloading packages anew.
+Keep note of this when using containers.

+Interestingly, you can totally skip step 1 unless you need to specify version constraints for a package. `go mod vendor` does the download for you.

+There is a [pending proposal](https://github.com/golang/go/issues/30240) to allow go mod vendor accept module patterns which may or may not solve some of the issues with this workflow.

 ### How to install tool dependencies?

-> Tool dependencies are not imported by our app but are still used as part of build/test environment.
+> Tool dependencies are packages not directly imported by our app but that are still used as part of overall build/test environment.
 CompileDaemon is an example of such dependency in this project.

 Following [the official guide](https://github.com/golang/go/wiki/Modules#how-can-i-track-tool-dependencies-for-a-module) we track tool dependency in a separate `tools.go` file or equivalent.
 See `tools/compile_daemon.go` in this project.

 After installing the tool dependency, we need to manually build it into our bin directory like we did in a Quick Start guide.